 SOUTHEAST COMMUNITY COLLEGE PIPING CLASS

-Starting Fall 2017 I will be teaching an eight week class at Southeast Community College on Beginning Highland Bagpipe.
-The class will run eight weeks, once a week, from 6:30pm - 8pm.
-More information will be forthcoming from Southeast Community College: southeast.edu/Continuing.
-The class will also be listed in their Fall 2017 Continuing Education Schedule.
+Starting Wednesday October 11th I will be teaching an eight week class at Southeast Community College on Beginning Highland Bagpipe.
+The class will run eight weeks, once a week, Wednesdays from 6:30pm - 8pm, (no class on Wednesday November 22nd) You may register at Southeast Community College: southeast.edu/Continuing.
+The class is listed in their Fall 2017 Continuing Education Schedule.
 Now is your chance to see if piping is for you!
-Please contact me directly through this site if you have any questions.

 I offer private one-on-one lessons.
 All that is required is a practice chanter and determination to start.
 My fee is $15 for a half hour, and $25 for an hour.
 For beginners a half hour to an hour lesson once a week is usually more than adequate.
 Please contact me through the contact page of the web site if interested.

 The Bagpipe is a difficult instrument.
 Good instruction is essential and a lot of adults have learned to play.
 By combining patience and perseverance with an intelligent approach anyone can learn to play the bagpipe.

 The pipes are not an instrument you pick up on your own, no matter how many other instruments you play.
 They are a very technical instrument with a sophisticated system of gracenoting.
 Written tutorials do not always steer you clear of pitfalls.